 After buying the deflector for $1725, you need to accessorize it, which isn’t as obvious as it seems.
 While one can mount it like a filter, I was wary of loading a lens with a relatively heavy accessory this way.
 Unless one uses a lens with a tripod mount, the weight would also be poorly distributed, certainly a potential source of vibration with long exposures.
 In addition, Steve Bumgardner (watch his behind the scenes video for “moonbows”) warned me that the filter mount can easily go out of alignment, causing a contact between the spinning glass and the lens.
 At 3000 RPM, this would instantly scratch the glass (a $300 custom Tiffen filter).
 Following his recommendations, I ended up mounting it using a movie-standard 15mm rod system based on the JAG35 baseplate.
 I replaced the stock rods with a pair of longer and lighter 9″ carbon fiber rods from Redrock Micro.
 Since all my cameras have quick-release plates, I added a B2 LLR II quick release clamp from Really Right Stuff.
 That clamp may look overkill, but I chose it because of its additional holes which I use to make sure that the assembly does not rotate out of alignment.

 The deflector requires a 12V battery – a standard in the movie world – which isn’t included.
-I use two different batteries which serve other purposes as well.
-The Powerstream Universal lithium ion battery pack PST-MP3500 offers 45WH, which is enough to run the rain deflector all night.
+You can buy ready-to-use cables for a variety of video batteries.
+Instead, I modified the power cable with stripped leads that comes standard.
+I attached it to a barrel jack (2.1mm x 5.5mm) compatible with two different batteries which serve other purposes as well.
+The Powerstream Universal lithium ion battery pack PST-MP3500 (also Tekkeon MP3450) offers 45WH, which is enough to run the rain deflector all night.
 In addition, its built-in multi-voltage capability means that I can also use it to power my cameras (the 5D2 and 5D3 require 7.5V) as well as other electronic devices.
 The battery sold by Dynamic Perception to power their Stage Zero dolly has a capability of 32WH, but being only a 12V battery, it is lighter (200g v 440g) and smaller.

 Last, a rain cover is needed.
 For daytime use, it needs to be black, in order to block light from reflecting from the back of the filter.
 Its front opening has to be large enough to fit the rain deflector.
 Not too many rain covers satisfy both requirements.
 The Vortex Media Pro SLR Storm Jacket (medium size) worked for me.